 Cotton Candy Babe

 This baby is sweet as sugar dressed up like a bag of the classic carnival snack.
-It's a bit tricky to put together if you’re new to crafting, but, oh, what a treat!
-Check out Craft With Confidence for detailed instructions.
+This costume may be a bit tricky to put together if you’re new to crafting, but, oh, what a treat!
+Check out Craft With Confidence for detailed instructions to help you every step of the way.

 Your little crawler is a perfect candidate for this adorable turtle costume.
 To re-create it, check out the clear, detailed DIY at The Love Notes Blog.